SkyLundy/Fluency/README.md

 Fluency is fully documented and formatted for the API Explorer tool in the outstanding (and personally recommended) [ProDevTools](https://processwire.com/talk/store/product/22-prodevtools/) module.

-All methods return [Data Transfer Objects](https://medium.com/@sjoerd_bol/how-to-use-data-transfer-objects-dtos-for-clean-php-code-3bbd47a2b3ab) that are immutable and predictable in structure and features.
+Most methods return [Data Transfer Objects](https://medium.com/@sjoerd_bol/how-to-use-data-transfer-objects-dtos-for-clean-php-code-3bbd47a2b3ab) that are immutable and predictable in structure and features.
 All values can be accessed via:

 - Object properties `$dtoObject->property`
 - Be converted to an array using the `$dtoObject->toArray()` method